vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.md

 <section v="sec 3" />

-Then—let us take establishing this to be <refn v="sec 1/constitutivist or nonconstitutivist standpoint">constitutive</refn>.
+Then—let us take establishing this to be <refn v="sec 1/internalist or externalist standpoint">internal</refn>.

 <section v="sec 4" />